-Over the course of three decades, the Drinko Academy has established an impressive record of program support and development, special event organization, and scholarship and creative production.
-More recently, we have focused on civic literacy and civil discourse initiatives, especially those that engage Marshall's students in activities and practices that advance the culture of democracy.
+Over the course of more than three decades, the Drinko Academy has established an impressive record of program support and development, special event organization, and scholarship and creative production.
+More recently, the Drinko Academy has focused on civic literacy and civil discourse initiatives, especially those that engage Marshall's students in activities and practices that advance the culture of democracy.